Hallelujah78/driverTheory/README.md

 - implement password strength checker for registration and reset password
 - app should fail gracefully on econnrefused, i.e. navigate to landing
 - user 'name' should be capitalized for emails, store as title case?
-- logout button should be hidden when user moves mouse from it, navigates to a different tab, or clicks elsewhere in the application
+- ~~logout button should be hidden when user moves mouse from it, navigates to a different tab, or clicks elsewhere in the application~~ DONE
 - some issues with alert duration
 - login, register, reset password, verify email can probably be a shared layout
 - should probably move text and message from sendResetPasswordSG and sendEmailVerificationSG to separate file and import